Eli Gold

 Elias Leo Gold (born December 15, 1953) is an American sportscaster.
-Gold is best known as the radio voice for the Alabama Crimson Tide football team, along with Tom Roberts, as part of the Crimson Tide Sports Network since 1988.
-He was the host of NASCAR Live on the Motor Racing Network from 1982 to 2016.
-He formerly called play-by-play for Arena Football League's coverage on TNN and NBC and currently calls college football and NFL games for Sports USA Radio Network.
+Gold is best known as the former radio voice for the Alabama Crimson Tide football team, along with Tom Roberts, as part of the Crimson Tide Sports Network from 1988 to 2024.
+He also currently calls college football and NFL games for Sports USA Radio Network, and the games of the Nashville Kats of Arena Football One on local radio.
+Gold's former jobs include hosting NASCAR Live on the Motor Racing Network and calling play-by-play for Arena Football League's coverage on TNN and NBC.

 Biography

-Gold was born on December 15, 1953 in Brooklyn, New York.
+Gold was born on December 15, 1953, in Brooklyn, New York City.
 He began his broadcasting career in 1972 as a weekend sports reporter for the Mutual Broadcasting System.

-Early years
+Early life

-He called New York home until he was twenty-three years young.
-He lost his father when he was very young and he says, "Regretfully, I didn’t know him that well".
+Gold called New York home until he was twenty-three.
+He lost his father when he was very young; he said, "Regretfully, I didn’t know him that well."

-Gold says that growing up in New York impacted his broadcasting career because there were over two hundred radio stations in the area.
+Gold says that growing up in New York impacted his broadcasting career because there were over 200 radio stations in the area.
 He worked at WOR and WNEW, where he learned the business.

-His high school was not the usual high school that the normal kids go to, instead he went from 7 am until 10:41 AM then he would go to work.
-In the eighth grade he knew he wanted to be a sportscaster.
+His high school was not the usual high school that most kids go to, instead he went from 7am until 10:41am, then would go to work.
+In the eighth grade, he knew he wanted to be a sportscaster.
 He began his career in 1972 working as a weekend sports reporter with the Mutual Broadcasting System.

 Ice hockey announcing

-His first specialty was announcing ice hockey for the Eastern, North American, Southern, American, Central, and the National Hockey Leagues.
-In the NHL, Gold announced games for the 1979–80 St. Louis Blues over KDNL-TV and was the radio play-by-play announcer for Nashville Predators during the 2006–07 NHL season.
+Gold's first specialty was announcing ice hockey for the Eastern, North American, Southern, American, Central, and the National Hockey Leagues.
+In the NHL, Gold announced games for the 1979–80 St. Louis Blues on KDNL-TV, and was the radio play-by-play announcer for the Nashville Predators during the 2006–07 NHL season.
 Gold made a return to pro hockey during the 2017–18 season, broadcasting games for the expansion Birmingham Bulls in the Southern Professional Hockey League.